rapaul/working-with-legacy-code/README.md

 Getting Started
 ===============
-The simplest way to get started is to import as a Maven project using pom.xml
+The simplest way to get started is to import a project from the examples directory as a Maven project using the pom.xml